michaelvanvliet/csv-to-web/README.md

-Simple Chemical Compound Database
+CSV to Web
 =================================

+It turns a CSV file into a search website/API

-The Simple Chemical Compound Database (here in after referred to as "SCCDb") is a lightweight container for chemical compound information.
-It uses Ratpack to serve the HTTP stuff, Groovy and GMongo to do the magic and MongoDB persists the data.
+> It uses Ratpack to serve the HTTP stuff, Groovy and GMongo to do the magic and MongoDB persists the data.
 Gradle is only required to get Ratpack running on you machine.

 Requirements
 ------------